Top of page

 Associate Dean (Research)

-Melanie is the Associate Dean Research and Associate Professor of Educational Leadership in the School of Education.
+Associate Professor Melanie C. Brooks is Associate Dean (Research) in the School of Education.

 Background

-Melanie Brooks is Associate Dean (Research) and Associate Professor of Educational Leadership in the School of Education.
-Her research investigates how school leaders influence schooling structures, policies, and practices based on their faith and/or faith identity, with a specific focus on Islam and Islamic school leadership.
-She has a particular interest in leadership in complex school settings, including those impacted by ideological, geopolitical, and/or socioreligious tensions.
+Melanie Brooks is Associate Dean (Research) and Associate Professor in the School of Education.
+Her research examines how school leaders' faith and faith identity, particularly within Islamic contexts, shape educational structures, policies, and practices.
+She specialises in studying leadership in complex educational settings affected by ideological, geopolitical, and socioreligious dynamics.

 Professional associations